 Stay connected with your leads

-According to Jeff Hoffman, a distinguished sales executive and entrepreneur, ‘If the prospect gave you a soft yes — and then nothing — or a firm no, never follow up with the same close.
+According to Jeff Hoffman, a distinguished sales executive, and entrepreneur, ‘If the prospect gave you a soft yes — and then nothing — or a firm no, never follow up with the same close.
 Your next request should be a different, lighter ask.’

 ‘Even though your original question didn’t receive a no, it might have if you continued to push.
 Your goal for every email or phone conversation is not to get a yes or no — the goal is engagement.
 When a deal is stalling, your focus is singular: Get your prospect on the phone talking.’

-Try implementing these effective strategies into your real estate marketing campaigns and watch your leads pile up all throughout the year.
+Try implementing these effective strategies into your real estate marketing campaigns and watch your leads pile up throughout the year.